SysKitTeam/docs-point/get-to-know-syskit-point/point-starter-kit.md

  {% hint style="warning" %}
 **Please note!**
-If you are a free trial user, we recommend reading about activation, some limitations and instructions here.
+If you are a free trial user, we recommend reading about activation, some limitations, and instructions here.
 {% endhint %}

 # DISCOVER: MICROSOFT 365 INVENTORY

 Gain a highly accurate and centralized view of all users and resources **across Microsoft Teams, Groups, OneDrive, SharePoint, and Power BI**.

-Drill down into detailed reports about structure, memberships, permissions and much more - gain efficiency and secure your data.
+Drill down into detailed reports about structure, memberships, permissions, and much more - gain efficiency and secure your data.
 Avoid jumping from one admin center to another.

 ![SysKit Point - Home screen](../.gitbook/assets/point-starter-kit_discover.png)